George Robarts is the winner of the 2025 Lotte Lenya Competition.

 Image: Helen Murray

-In concert, George’s nuanced command of German has earned him praise in his interpretations of the Bach Passions, performing Pilate St John Passion at St Bartholomew’s, New York City with New College, Oxford and the English Concert Players and Jesus St Matthew Passion at various UK venues.
-His concert repertoire includes solo Bach and Telemann cantatas, Handel oratorio including Messiah and Jephtha, Requiems by Mozart, Brahms, Fauré and Duruflé, and modern oratorio from Michael Tippett to Margaret Bonds.
-Concert chorus work includes projects with the Academy of Ancient Music, the English Concert and La Nuova Musica.
+In concert, George’s nuanced command of German has won praise for his Bach interpretations, performing Pilate St John Passion at St Bartholomew’s, New York City (New College, Oxford / English Concert Players), and Jesus St Matthew Passion at various UK venues.
+His concert repertoire encompasses solo Bach and Telemann cantatas, Handel oratorios, Requiems by Mozart, Brahms, Fauré and Duruflé, and modern oratorio from Michael Tippett to Margaret Bonds.

-George has translated several publications on music, including Diedrich Diederichsen’s Aesthetics of Pop Music (Polity Press, 2023) and Jenny Haase’s work on Schubert’s Winterreise for German Romanticism and Latin America (MHRA, 2023).
-Current translation projects include song cycles, a 1920s German musical, and a collection of 19th-century cautionary poems.
+George has translated several books on music, including Diedrich Diederichsen’s Aesthetics of Pop Music (Polity Press, 2023) and Jenny Haase’s essays on Schubert’s Winterreise for German Romanticism and Latin America (MHRA, 2023).

 Biography not to be reproduced without prior permission.
 Please contact George for an up-to-date version.